kyungjae-lee/engineers-notebook/real-time-operating-systems/exercise-toggle-leds.md

 ### Notes

-* These three tasks are **continuous tasks**, meaning that even if the task has nothing to do, it still consumes the CPU until it gets preempted.
+* These three tasks are **continuous tasks**, meaning that even if the task has nothing to do, it still consumes the CPU clocks (in a loop) until it gets preempted.
 (You can see also from the CPU load window that the CPU has never been idle.)
-Not very efficient!
+Very inefficient!
 * We'll improve it in the following sections by making CPU sleep when it's not needed thus minimizing the power consumption.